danielcfleite/lofi-todo-ignite/README.md

 ## 🚀 Technologies

-EsThis project uses the following technologies:
+This project uses the following technologies:

 - HTML & CSS
 - Typescript